MohistMC/MohistWiki/config/commands.md

     Argument `update`: Update the mod list automatically in mohist.yml with server mods

     This command is a feature from `mohist.yml` which enables to you to only allow certain mods on your server.
 When the `enable` argument is specified, the list will be automatically filled with server mod list.
 You can manually edit the allow mod list in the `mohist.yml` file.

+---

+* `/updatemohist`
+    Permission: *mohist.command.updatemohist*

+    This command is a feature from `mohist.yml` which enables to you to update Mohist at startup if needed.
+When you execute this command, it will enable or disable the updater download.